Altiimax/DevWebProject/doc/Specifications.md

 Customer : Matthieu Michotte

 ## Context
-The customer, would like to have a website where people could rent  or share various equipment or tools within a certain group such as :
+The customer, would like to have a website where people could rent  or share various equipments or tools within a certain group such as :
 * Gardening tools
 * Electrical tools
 * Mechanical tools